Apres-Ski/Apres_Ski_BE/README.md

 * [Mike Hernandez](https://github.com/mikez321)
 * [Jake Cohen]()

+Thank you [Tricia Holmes](https://github.com/tricia-holmes) on our Front-End Team for your PR setting up CORS!

 This project was the capstone for our team at:
 * [Turing School of Software Design](https://turing.edu/)